Important tax dates for 2026

 Deadline to issue most T3/RL-16 income tax slips.

-Deadline to file most partnerships income tax returns.
+Deadline to file most partnership income tax returns.

 Quarter 2